woodser/monero-java/README.md

 ## How to Run JUnit Tests

 1. [Set up this library with JNI support](#how-to-run-this-library)
-2. Set up running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
-See [Monero RPC Setup](#how-to-set-up-monero-rpc).
+2. Run monero-wallet-rpc and monero-daemon-rpc.
+See [How to Run Monero RPC](#how-to-run-monero-rpc).
 3. Configure the appropriate RPC endpoints, authentication, and test wallet in [TestUtils.java](src/test/java/utils/TestUtils.java).
 4. Run all *.java files in src/main/test as JUnits.